Modeling Scale-free Graphs with Hyperbolic Geometry for Knowledge-aware Recommendation: Experiments

 \subsection{Effect of Key Hyper-parameters (RQ3.B)}

 Due to the space limit, we only report the effect of some key hyper-parameters on the model performance.

 \textbf{Effect of Lorentzian aggregators.} To explore the influence of aggregating neighbor information on the Lorentzian manifold, we conduct experiments over different selections of Lorentzian aggregators $f(\cdot)$.
-Based on the Recall and NDCG metrics, we observe that in Table~\ref{tab:agg} \textit{concat aggregator}, i.e., $f_{concat}(\cdot)$, is superior on datasets of Book and Movie.
-For the Restaurant dataset, $f_{sum}(\cdot)$ is much more suitable.
-This is because concat and sum aggregators are capable of retaining external neighbor information as well as the internal information when comparing to $f_{neighbor}(\cdot)$.
+Based on the Recall and NDCG metrics, we observe that in Table~\ref{tab:agg} \textit{sum aggregator}, i.e., $f_{sum}(\cdot)$, is superior on datasets of Book and Movie.
+For the Restaurant dataset, $f_{concat}(\cdot)$ is much more suitable.
+This is because sum and concat aggregators are capable of retaining external neighbor information as well as the internal information when comparing to $f_{neighbor}(\cdot)$.

-\textbf{Effect of the information propagation depth $L$.} We verify how the propagation depth affects the performance by varying $L$ from 0 to 3.
-Depth 0 means no local information aggregation.
+\textbf{Effect of KG propagation depth $L$.} We verify how the propagation depth affects the performance by varying $L$ from 0 to 3.
+Depth 0 means no local information aggregation from KG.
 As shown in Table~\ref{tab:layer}, we notice that LKGR achieves the best performance when $L$ is 1, 2, and 1 for Book, Movie, and Restaurant.
 In addition to the over-smoothing issue that we explain in Section~\ref{sec:highorder}, another possible reason is: when long-distance propagation introduces distant knowledge, it may also bring about irrelevant information, especially when the dataset is large and dense.
 Thus, preserving an appropriate depth in the high-order information propagation enables maximized performance over different recommendation benchmarks adaptively.